kn000x001/sd-solutions---MiniWorkflowBuilder/README.md

 - **Node rendering (like icons or visual blocks on canvas)** doesn’t work fully because I am using version `3.0.3` of `Z.Blazor.Diagrams`,
 - which doesn’t support custom `NodeComponent<>` rendering.
-- I **couldn't upgrade** the diagram library to 3.1+ because that version isn't available via NuGet at the time of doing this project.
+- I **couldn't upgrade** the diagram library to 3.1+ because that version isn't available at the time of doing this project.
 - Some style customization (like colored nodes or icons) is missing for the same reason.
 - Nodes are **positioned and linked correctly**, but the canvas may not show visual feedback as expected but all actions are shown in the web browser console.